BBC 2W: History

+Programming

+The first night on air (5 November 2001) was a theme night dedicated to Welsh singer Tom Jones.

 Originally, the channel's news programme was 2W News & Sport, launching with the channel.
+It initially ran at 9pm and its first presenters were Jason Mohammad and Frances Donovan.
+It had become popular by January 2002.
 In 2005, this was replaced by a bulletin of Wales Today, also shown on BBC One Wales.
 The bulletin, entitled Wales Today on 2W carried the same titles as that on BBC One Wales and was broadcast from the same studio with the same main presenters.

+In January 2002, the channel's rugby programmes Scrum V and Scrum V Live added interactive television data services with information on the matches.
+More programmes seen on the channel would feature the same treatment throughout 2002.

 On-screen presentation

 One of the channel's idents introduced in 2003, depicting the BBC 2W logo box as a garage door.

 BBC 2W's original ident in 2001 was a bright green design with a stylised spinning cube that could transition directly into a programme menu.
 In 2003, a new set of idents debuted featuring a number of live action sequences where a green BBC 2W logo box is integrated into the scene as a physical object (such as on a beer tap or painted on a garage door), whilst still ending up in the bottom right-hand corner location like the usual BBC Two idents.

 However from 18 February 2007, BBC 2W simply used the standard BBC Two idents with the 2W box.
 At crossover (when BBC Two Wales became BBC 2W) the boxes alternated between each other during the ident.
 This alternation also occurred during trailers which advertised programmes during BBC 2W hours.